 Florida’s best nightlife

 When the sun goes down, Fort Lauderdale turns up.
-Just around the corner from The Edge by Common is local favorite Rhythm and Vine, which hosts live music and DJ nights in a vibe-y atmosphere.
+Rhythm and Vine hosts live music and DJ nights in a vibe-y atmosphere.
 The indoor-outdoor space is complete with a converted Airstream bar, and is an excellent place to start–or end–the night.
 For something a bit more buttoned-up, The Wilder combines speakeasy and tiki bar aesthetics which result in a place that Ernest Hemingway might have gotten tossed out of.
 Melt your worries away with the delightful Daylily or spice things up with El Diablo, either way: good times are guaranteed.

 A city on the rise